-All safeguarding concerns, discussions, decisions made and the reasons for those decisions, must be recorded in writing on CPOMS.
-If you are in any doubt about whether to record something, discuss it with the DSL.
+All safeguarding concerns, discussions, decisions made and the rationale for those decisions, must be recorded in writing on CPOMS.
+This should include instances where referrals were or were not made to another agency such as local authority children's social care or the Prevent programme, etc. If you are in any doubt about whether to record something, discuss it with the DSL.